 Although cells containing the rpsU1 fluorescent reporter did not have significant changes in fluorescence when grown in CDM with altered levels of several components, there are differences in fluorescence when comparing cells grown in CDM to those grown in sMHB.
 Specifically, there was a 2.1-fold increase in fluorescence when cells with the rpsU1 reporter construct were grown in CDM compared to sMHB.
 (Fig 5A).
-Similarly, when grown on solid media (cystine hear agar with hemoglobin, CHAH), cells containing the rpsU1 reporter construct had a 3.3-fold increase in fluorescence (Fig 5A).
+Similarly, when grown on solid media (CHAH), cells containing the rpsU1 reporter construct had a 3.3-fold increase in fluorescence (Fig 5A).
 Conversely, when these cells were grown to stationary phase in sMHB there was a 75% decrease in fluorescence (Fig 5A).